juliabuffinton/wsds_short_course_2024/tutorial/Basic Commands.md

 An empty README isn't particularly useful.
 Let's add some text to it!

-1. Using a text editor of your choice, or the command line, enter the following text:
+1. Using a text editor of your choice, or the command line, enter the following text in your README file:
 ```
 # Using Tools for Effective Open Science Collaboration: GitHub

-This is a sample repository created during the WSDS 2024 Short Course titled "Using Tools for Effective Open Science Collaboration: GitHub".
+This is a sample repository created during the WSDS 2023 Short Course titled "Using Tools for Effective Open Science Collaboration: GitHub".

-Here I will practice basic git commands, branching and merging, and remote repository collaboration
+Here I will practice basic git commands, branching and merging, and remote repository collaboration.
 ```
+(Pro tip: pasting in vim can be done using `Shift+Insert`.)
+2. Check the status again, and you'll see that modified the readme file.

 # Later